abhishekg999/CTFWriteups/LACTF2024/ctf-wiki/README.md

 Now from here we can make the fetch request, but we need to somehow send this to our domain.

 ### XSS on window with cookies
 To get a simple POC, we can first create a note that creates a new window, then executes some JS inside that window.
+I also created this helper script to change the payload on my page quickly.

 ```py
 import requests